liebke/mechanician/README.md

 ### AI Q&A Program Tests

 The `QandATest` class lets you pair a series of prompts with their expected responses, and the `run_q_and_a_evaluations` function lets you substitue the *Evaluator AI* for a human user to submit the prompts and evaluate if the AI's responses correspond to the expected responses.
-Since Generative AIs responses can vary in length and detail, it can be difficult to directly compare the AI's responses to the expected responses with standard programming tools, which is where the *Evaluator AI* can be step in to evaluate the AI's responses and provide a PASS or FAIL evaluation.
+Since Generative AIs responses can vary in length and detail, it can be difficult to directly compare the AI's responses to the expected responses with standard programming tools, which is where the *Evaluator AI* can step in to help evaluate the AI's responses and provide a PASS or FAIL assessment.

 ```python
 from mechanician.testing import QandATest, run_q_and_a_evaluations